-With the COVID-19 crisis, Eagle Telemedicine has seen strong interest in telehealth services.
+With the COVID-19 crisis, Eagle Telemedicine has seen an uptick in questions about telehealth implementation plans.
 Hospitals contacted Eagle to prepare for coronavirus patients, and manage the care of patients with the virus.
 The flurry of requests was no surprise.

 What was a surprise?
 More than 120 registrations for our recent webinar about telemedicine implementation.
 This 30-minute webinar extended to almost an hour.
 The number audience questions from attendees was astounding.